snabbco/snabb/src/program/l2vpn/README.md

  `<heartbeat>` is the interval in seconds at which the pseudowire sends control messages to its peer.
 This number itself is transmitted within the control message as the `heartbeat` parameter.
+ The value 0 disables the control channel.
 The value of the `dead_factor`, which must be an integer, is used to detect when the remote endpoint can no longer reach the local endpoint in the following manner, see the [description of the control-channel](#control_channel) for details.

    * `shmem_dir`: the path to a directory in the local file system